 Even though no fieldwork on message sticks has been carried out since C. P. Mountford recorded their use in the Tiwi islands in 1954, message sticks continued to be sent in various parts of the Top End, especially Arnhem Land where they are typically referred to in Aboriginal as ‘lettersticks’ and mak in local languages.
-The Museum and Art Gallery of the Northern Territory (MAGNT) conserves several message sticks from the Bininj Kunwok speaking area that were sent as late as the 1970s.
+The Museum and Art Gallery of the Northern Territory (MAGNT) conserves several message sticks from the Bininj Kunwok speaking area that were sent in the 1970s.
 Other message stick communications from this region are recorded in archives and published oral narratives.
-In late 2019, Bob Burruwal and Lena Yarinkura, two Kune-speaking landowners living on Angabarrbirri outstation, began documenting traditional message stick use.
+In late 2019, BB [recently deceased] and Lena Yarinkura, two Kune-speaking landowners living on Angabarrbirri outstation, began documenting traditional message stick use.
 These two specialists demonstrated methods of manufacture, inscription and interpretation, and the results have been archived by Maningrida Arts.
 This is the first time the practice has been specifically documented in 65 years.
-More documentary work is proposed in Arnhem Land in 2021.
+More documentary work is proposed in Arnhem Land in 2022.

 The global importance of message sticks to the study of visual communication

-Although writing has become a very influential graphic code since its earliest invention 5000 years ago, other systems of graphic communication have pre-dated writing and coexisted with it.
+Although writing has become a very influential graphic code since its earliest invention five millennia ago, other systems of graphic communication have pre-dated writing and coexisted with it.
 Across the world, notionally ‘non-literate’ societies use a surprising range of graphic codes to solve problems and coordinate tasks.
 Accurate codes are used for such purposes as keeping accounts, marking calendrical time, structuring ritual recitations or supporting the recollection of spoken messages.
 Many of these systems remain poorly understood, having been abandoned or suppressed before specialists could pass on their knowledge.
 Since message sticks have been used for communication within living memory, there is an opportunity to understand the system properly and to compare it with other documented methods of information storage and retrieval developed in different cultural settings.
 Such work will encourage a better understanding of graphic codes while underpinning contemporary research into the cognitive and cultural-evolutionary dimensions of human visual communication.

 To learn more